A Memorial Exhibit about the Humanitarian Crisis at the U.S. / Mexico Border

 People stand in front of a wall map

-Cabrillo College's Library will host the exhibit at Cabrillo in Fall 2024, with another installation at the Watsonville Center in Spring 2025. ©Undocumented Migration Project
+Cabrillo College's Library hosted the exhibit at Cabrillo in Fall 2024, with another installation at the Watsonville Center in Spring 2025. ©Undocumented Migration Project

 A person stands in front of a wall map with thousands of tags